JuliaGeo/LibGEOS.jl/README.md

 LibGEOS.jl
 ==========
-LibGEOS is a GPL-licensed package for manipulation and analysis of planar geometric objects, based on the libraries [GEOS](https://trac.osgeo.org/geos/) (the engine of PostGIS) and JTS (from which GEOS is ported).
+LibGEOS is a LGPL-licensed package for manipulation and analysis of planar geometric objects, based on the libraries [GEOS](https://trac.osgeo.org/geos/) (the engine of PostGIS) and JTS (from which GEOS is ported).

 Among other things, it allows you to parse [Well-known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text)